 4. In UEFI settings, you can go to Boot or Security tab, select Secure Boot and make it Enabled.

 5. Press F10 to save the settings and exit.
 Then the computer should reboot into Windows with Secure Boot enabled.

-Tip: You can also access UEFI from boot, just press the required key during startup.
+Tip: You can also access UEFI from boot, just press the required key during startup (like F2, F10, or DEL).
 The specific key depends on manufacturer, if you are not sure, please refer to the user manual or search for the PC model on Internet.

 If you have legacy BIOS: convert MBR to GPT and switch from BIOS to UEFI

 UEFI and Secure Boot requires GPT disk.
 So if you have a legacy boot system, please first check the disk type.

 1. Search for “disk management” in the search bar, then in the pop-up window, you can right-click the system disk and check the partition style in Volumes tab.